vmware-archive/kube-prod-runtime/docs/components.md

 There are two containers running inside this pod:

 * `prometheus`, which implements Prometheus, and runs as UID `1001`.
-* `configmap-reload`, a sidecar container that will instruct Prometheus to reload its configuration it has been updated.
+* `configmap-reload`, a sidecar container that will instruct Prometheus to reload its configuration if it has been updated.
 See the section named Configuration reloading below.

 ### Configuration